dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner-v3.0.md

 ### Get a Trial License

-If you haven't got a trial license for **DDS**, you can request one here:
+If you haven't got a trial license for **DDS**, you can request one through our [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=mwc&source=guide).

-{% include trialLicense.html %}

 The trial license can be renewed twice, offering a total of two months of free access.

-> [!IMPORTANT]
 > **DDS** and **MWC** share the same license keys.
 If you already have a **DDS** license, you can use it for **MWC**, and vice versa.

 ### Get a Full License